hetmankp/mcmerge/README.md

 - Better mergin performance
 - Fixed bug where water one block above sea level would not be removed while erroding terrain
 - Fixed crash when empty contour data file was given
+- The Win32 executable can now be run from any working directory